Labour Market Impact Assessment

 How to Receive LMIA

-To receive LMIA, the employer must provide a set of documents showing the need for a foreign temporary work, prove legitimacy of the business, prove that LMIA payment has been made.
-Employers should also demonstrate that that s/he has taken reasonable efforts to find qualified Canadian workers to fill the position, however has not been able to do so.
+Employers should also demonstrate that they have taken reasonable efforts to find qualified Canadian workers to fill the position, however, has not been able to do so.
 This includes evidence of job advertisement, interview records with substantiation why this candidate is not a good fit.

 Who Issues LMIA?